 Angel was standing in front of him, laughing.
 Then he turned into Dru.
 "Did you think you could escape?"

 Before Spike could answer, Joyce appeared and said, "Get out."
 She had a huge sword in her hands, and she lifted it then turned it and slammed the point into the ground between Dru and Spike.
 She began to glow, shining as brightly as the sun that meant death to Spike.
 He closed his eyes.

 But it didn't hurt his eyes, didn't burn him.
 He opened his eyes in time to see Dru morph into Buffy, then something else, something that wasn't human.

 "You're no champion," it screamed at him, as it turned back into Dru, who promptly exploded into dust.

 "Only here, in your dreams.
 It's the only place I can keep you safe so you can protect Buffy when the time comes.
 Sleep now.
 No one will hurt you, while I'm here."

-    "I'll protect her," he promised again.
+"I'll protect her," he said as solemly as he could.